iankitnegi/CodeJava/README.md

 ________________________________________________________________________________________________________________________
 YT21:
 Design a class to overload a function series() as follows -
-- double series(int n) - with one integer argumnet and returns the sum of the series.
+a. double series(int n) - with one integer argumnet and returns the sum of the series.
 Sum = 1/2! + 2/3! + 3/4! + ........... + n/n!
-- double series(int a, int n) - with two integer argumnet and returns the sum of the series.
+b. double series(int a, int n) - with two integer argumnet and returns the sum of the series.
 Sum = a^n + a^n-1 + a^n-2 ............. + a^1
-- void series() - display the following pattern using an integer 4796
+c. void series() - display the following pattern using an integer 4796
   4796
   479
   47